Is TaskRabbit Good for Moving? (Honest NYC Breakdown)

 When TaskRabbit IS Good for Moving

-TaskRabbit can be a solid option if your move is simple.
+TaskRabbit can be good if your move is simple.

 Good scenarios: